 Switzerland and Austria have traditionally worked closely together in many areas, including services for their citizens living abroad, economic and financial matters, education, research and innovation, and culture.
 Visits take place frequently and at all levels.
 Both countries regularly hold talks with Liechtenstein and Germany in the interests of political coordination.

-In 2015 the volume of trade between the two countries amounted to CHF 15 billion.
+In 2016 the volume of trade between the two countries amounted to more than CHF 15 billion.
 While in previous years Switzerland had regularly recorded a deficit against Austria, the trade balance in 2015 was practically even.
 Switzerland is one of the biggest foreign investors in Austria.
 Total investments by Swiss companies stood at CHF 6.8 billion at the end of 2015.
-Swiss companies employ around 31,550 people in Austria.
+Swiss companies employ around 33,060 people in Austria.